Full Time Faculty with Bios

 Dr. Christopher McKinley specializes in health communication and media effects.
 In particular, he examines the role that messages play in shaping individual’s health perceptions and behaviors.
 Dr. McKinley’s research addresses important public health issues, including, but not limited to, binge drinking, childhood obesity, disordered eating habits, and mental health concerns.
 His research has been published in Health Communication, Journal of Health Communication, and Journal of Nutrition Education and Behavior.
 Dr. McKinley is currently investigating how public opinion toward health care reform is impacted by presidential rhetoric and mass media messages.

-Dr. Joel Penney is an Assistant Professor in the Department of Communication Studies, specializing in new media, cultural studies, visual communication, critical race and sexuality studies, consumer culture, and political communication and theory.
+Dr. Joel Penney is an Assistant Professor of Communication Studies, specializing in new media, cultural studies, visual communication, critical race and sexuality studies, consumer culture, and political communication and theory.
 His research focuses on the uses of participatory and digital media forms for social and political advocacy as well as for the construction of collective identities.
 Dr. Penney has published essays in journals such as Communication, Culture, and Critique and Popular Music and Society, and has contributed chapters to the books Joystick Soldiers: The Politics of Play in Military Video Games and Queer Identities/Political Realities.
 He is currently working on a book project based on his dissertation that explores the uses of political T-shirts in the digital age.

 |Anthony Pemberton, BFA